GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 The Girl Who Never Made Mistakes Activities:

-This resource has many options to provide fun instruction on making mistakes in a growth mindset versus a fixed mindset.
-Specifically, there are discussion questions, compare and contrast activities, quote posters, and a look at famous people who have made mistakes.
+This resource offers many options for fun instruction on making mistakes from a growth-mindset perspective versus a fixed-mindset perspective.
+Specifically, there are discussion questions, compare-and-contrast activities, quote posters, and a look at famous people who have made mistakes.
 Additionally, there are activities to teach students about a growth mindset and steps to handle anxious feelings.
-Furthermore, students will work on brainstorming about mistakes and reflecting on pressure.
+Furthermore, students will brainstorm about mistakes and reflect on pressure.
 Honestly, students will learn how important it is to understand that mistakes are a part of learning.

 Grammar Skills: